-LPNL board:
+HPNL board:

-This is the board on which each button switch and LED on the control panel are mounted.
+This is the board on which each button switch and LEDs on the control panel, and the LCD control circuit are mounted.

-· CTRG board:
+• CTRG board:

 This is the board on which the IC chip for storing information about the toner cartridge (number of prints, identification data, etc.) is mounted.